Visits to this page are anonymous;

 WinXMorph is a

-requirements) with which realistic still or animated crystal
+software program for creating realistic still or animated crystal

-shapes (morphologies) are created from crystallographic data
+shapes (morphologies) from crystallographic data

 (metric, (hkl) - Miller indices and central distances) as input and